gaultier/blog/optimization-tales-cockroachdb-part1.md

 Tags: SQL, Optimization, CockroachDB
 ---

-*This is part 1, there will be more SQL optimization stories in the same vein.*

-It all started one morning, I opened Slack as usual to start my working day, only to find a message from the CTO:
+It all started one morning.
+I opened Slack as usual to start my working day, only to find a message from the CTO:

 > Hello this query reads like 700k rows

 To which engineers replied:

 > The plan looks ok IMHO, indices are being used:
-> <plan>
+> <copy pasted production plan>

 And the CTO answering: